-- Pinecones: what better way to infuse that woodsy feel than by incorporating something you would find in the woods!
+What better way to infuse that woodsy feel than by incorporating something you would find in the woods!
 You can get creative and create your own pinecone decorations by adding glitter, fake snow or even cranberries.
 Or you can go to your local store and purchase pinecones that are scented with cinnamon to really engage the senses.

-- White Buttons: if you long for tradition in a modern way, why not string different sizes of white buttons together to simulate the popcorn garlands you had as a child?
+If you long for tradition in a modern way, why not string different sizes of white buttons together to simulate the popcorn garlands you had as a child?
 Not only is it much easier to string, but you won’t have to worry about the mice eating your decorations!

-- Burlap: similar to buffalo check, burlap is a classic material that can be used in many ways to create a rustic look.
+Similar to buffalo check, burlap is a classic material that can be used in many ways to create a rustic look.
 Weave around your tree like a ribbon or sew together to create a unique tree skirt that will cover that unsightly tree stand.

 To add a truly rustic feel to your tree, look for the classic red Pickup Truck that can be placed at the base of your tree or hung off the branches as an ornament.

 Rustic Christmas Tree Ornaments

 The holidays are filled with cookies, gingerbread houses, and hot cocoa to satisfy even the biggest sweet tooth.
 Why not create a Christmas tree that celebrates all of the sweet things you love about the holidays?